sgl33/fall-app-dpm/README.md

 # For Developers

 This part of the README file is intended for developers who wish to contribute to this project.

+## Technologies

+This project uses Swift 5 (SwiftUI) and Firebase (Cloud Firestore).
+A supported Mac is required for development.

 ## Documentation